Dementia is considered ‘young onset’ when it affects people under 65 years of age. It is also referred to as ‘early onset’ or ‘working age’ dementia.

 Prevalence of young onset dementia in the UK

-The actual figure is likely to be much higher because of the difficulties of diagnosing the condition and might be closer to 6-9% of all people with dementia.
-Awareness amongst GPs is still relatively low and when people are still at work, symptoms are often attributed to stress or depression.
+Awareness of the condition amongst GPs is still relatively low and when people are still at work, symptoms are often attributed to stress or depression.

 Prevalence rates for young onset dementia in black and minority ethnic groups are higher than for the population as a whole.
 People with a learning disability are also at greater risk of developing dementia at a younger age.